Nadeau-Innovations/site/content/post/tesla-bot/index.md

 ## Motors and Actuation

+It also follows that there is no way they are reaching their original goal of 54kg with these actuators.

 - actuators similar to powertrain designed for tesla
 - - clutches made to remove need to keep motors on; reduce power consumption